stellar/stellar-protocol/ecosystem/README.md

   along with the mailing list.

 ### FCP -> Active
-* If no major concerns are brought up, the SEP is marked as `Active` by your SEP buddy.
+* If no major concerns are brought up, the SEP is marked as `Active` and updated to version `v1.0.0` by your SEP buddy.
 * Ideally there will be a reference implementation exhibiting the behavior and value of the SEP before moving to active state.
 * Active SEPs should be brought into production by ecosystem members.
 * Minor changes may be made as more implementations are brought online highlighting any edge cases.